Pylons/pyramid/docs/narr/project.rst

    application.
 This function is meant to be called by the :term:`PasteDeploy` framework as a result of running ``paster serve``.

-   Within this function, configuration is performed.
+   Within this function, application configuration is performed.

    Lines 8-10 register a "default view" (a view that has no ``name`` attribute).
 It is registered so that it will be found when the